yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <br><br>
 I'm a Computer Science BSc who has proven experience in development with Python, Java, SQL, AWS.
 Currently, I'm working on gaining knowledge in development and finance.

-- I have worked at a private physiotherapy clinic as a software developer intern
+- Past experience at a private physiotherapy clinic, freelance and hackathons

 - Reach out to me: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)